-“I was a volunteer at the SPCA and did a bit of kitten fostering for them. ” says Toni.
-“Then one day out of curiosity I visited our city shelter, SFACC, and discovered that their kittens really needed help.”
+“I was a volunteer at the SF SPCA and did a bit of kitten fostering for them. ” said Toni Sestak of her early years in kitten rescue.
+“Then one day out of curiosity I visited our city shelter, San Francisco Animal Care and Control (SFACC), and discovered that their kittens really needed help.”

 Right then and there Toni moved her volunteer commitment to SFACC.